 Appointments

-When you contact the surgery to make an appointment, either in person or by telephone, our staff will ask you for some basic information.
+When you contact the surgery to make an appointment, either in person or by phone, our staff will ask you for some basic information.

 Firstly, they will ask for details to confirm who you are, or for the person you are making the appointment for.
 This will include your date of birth and address as well as your name.